 No. It is fine if you rent your home, as long as you have a spare bedroom to give the child privacy and space.
 If you do not have a spare room, you could be approved to care for a baby aged up to 12 months sleeping in a cot or bassinet in your bedroom.

 Yes.
 However, any foster children placed with you usually need to be at least two years younger than your youngest child.
 Children who need care often have very complex needs and require a great deal of time and attention.
 Fostering a child is a big change so it is important to talk to your children and to ask them how they feel about it.
-Also, if you have been undergoing IVF, we require you to have completed IVF treatment more than 12 months before applying.
+Also, if you have been undergoing IVF, we require you to have completed IVF treatment before applying.

 Yes, depending on the needs of the child and the flexibility of your work.
 For permanent care we usually request that someone is able to be at home for the first six months of the placement for the child to settle in.
 Many of our carers who care for school-age children work full or part time, and respite carers are usually people who work full-time but are able to spend one weekend a month with a child.

-There are some offences and serious crimes which would automatically disqualify you from becoming a carer, however in general we assess each application on its individual merits and your eligibility to apply will depend on the nature of the offence and when it was committed.
+There are some offences and serious crimes which would automatically disqualify you from becoming a foster carer, however in general we assess each application on its individual merits and your eligibility to apply will depend on the nature of the offence and when it was committed.

 Yes, you can specify an age range or gender of child you would like to foster.
 Our workers will discuss your preferences with you and assess your lifestyle to match the needs of a child to you and your individual situation.
 We generally do not place children in households where there are children of the same age group.